- 4 eggs

 - 1/2 teaspoon vanilla extract, optional

-- Fill paper-lined muffin cups two-thirds full.
-Bake 18-22 minutes or until a toothpick inserted in center comes out clean.
-Cool 10 minutes before removing from pans to wire racks to cool completely.
+- In a mixing bowl, combine the eggs, sugar, oil and pumpkin.
+Combine the flour, baking soda, salt, baking powder and cinnamon; add to pumpkin mixture and beat until well mixed. fill paper-lined muffin cups two-thirds full.
+Bake at 350° for 18-22 minutes or until a toothpick comes out clean.
+Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - Using a sharp knife, cut a 1-in. circle 1 in. deep in the top of each cupcake.
 Carefully remove tops and set aside.
 Spoon or pipe filling into cupcakes.
 Replace tops.
-If desired, add a clove "pumpkin stem" to the tops.
-Yield: about 1-1/2 dozen.
+Yield: about 1-3/4 dozen.